LLM International and Commercial Law

 Applicant who holds:

-- Undergraduate degree in law with or the equivalent degree standing from a recognised overseas university.
+- Holders of an undergraduate degree in law or an equivalent degree standing from a recognised university; and/or